 During the past year, a 3D geological model of mineralization in the main area of the Mythril project was built using Leapfrog, to improve our understanding of the controls of the mineralized system at Mythril.

-Modelling of the mineralized envelope was carried out to determine where additional Cu-Au-Mo-Ag mineralization may be discovered.
+The mineralized envelope was modelled to determine where additional Cu-Au-Mo-Ag mineralization could be discovered.
+In addition, a study of relationships between geology, alteration and geophysical responses led to the identification of new drilling targets.
 In addition, new drilling targets were identified by studying relationships between geology, alteration and geophysics.
 Some of these targets consist of untested areas where a favourable geological and geophysical setting was identified.
 These settings include IP anomalies characterized by chargeability highs and/or magnetic anomalies near the southern contact with the conglomerate unit.
 Other targets consist of possible extensions of higher-grade mineralized zones.

 Midland is currently finalizing the details and logistical planning of a drilling campaign totalling more than 2,500 metres, scheduled to begin in June 2021.